bxparks/AUniter/tools/README.md

   the locking must be turned off.
 * `exclude`: Files matching this regular expression are excluded from the build.
 This is intended to be used in continous integration scripts.
-* `preprocessor`: This is a comma-separated list of C preprocessor macros in the form of `MACRO` or `MACRO=value`.
-The `value` can be a number or it can be a string in double-quotes.
-(However, the string *cannot* contain a comma character due to the limitations of the primitive parser.
+* `preprocessor`: This is a space-separated list of C preprocessor macros in the form of `MACRO`, `MACRO=value` or `MACRO="string value"`.
+The script automatically defines the macro `AUNITER` so that you can detect if the build was started by the `auniter.sh` script (as opposed to using the Arduino IDE.)

   There are 2 main use-cases for the `preprocessor` parameter.
 One, a given sketch file can be compiled on multiple environments with the unique macro for